Blady-Com/gnoga/docs/user_guide.md

 We are going to assume for this tutorial that you have cloned or unarchived gnoga in the same directory that we will be creating the directory for this project.

-So lets say it is ~/workspace
+So let's say it is ~/workspace

 So to checkout and make gnoga it would be: